MTDCodes/CouchBot.Docs/docs/gameteam.rst

 .. note:: These commands are toggled, if you want to remove something from the list, run the command again.

 **CouchBot** can alert you when members of a specific stream team have gone live.
-For developers, we even have the game announcmenet feature allowing anyone playing a particular game to be announced.
+For developers, we even have the game announcement feature allowing anyone playing a particular game to be announced.

 If you have a game or want to announce a game, then use the following settings.